Jrive204/node-api-challenge/README.md

 - [ ] Describe a Resource?

 A resource itself is an abstraction , it can be any information that can be named.
-The domain entities of an application (e.g. a person, a user, a invoice, a collection of invoices, etc) can be resources.
+The domain entities of an application (e.g. a person, a user, a invoice, a collection of invoices, etc.) can be resources.

 - [ ] What can the API return to help clients know if a request was successful?